Beverage Grade CO2: Everything You Need to Know in Bars, Breweries & Restaurants | Coldbreak

 Portable Tanks: 5 and 10 Pound

 Bars, breweries, and restaurants often utilize 5 and 10 pound cylinders to store and transport compressed CO2.
 It is advisable to keep an extra tank on hand to ensure an uninterrupted supply.
+Using high-purity gas cylinders for beverage applications is crucial to ensure no harmful impurities affect the taste of the beverages.
 These smaller tanks are easily maneuverable, allowing for effortless exchanges, refills, and replacements.

 Small CO2 tanks can be divided into two types: aluminum and steel cylinders.
 Each type has its own set of advantages and considerations.